Quick and Easy Raw Kale Pesto Recipe

 Why Make Kale Pesto?

-Kale is full of fiber, vitamins, and minerals, making it something of a super food.
+Kale is full of fiber, vitamins, and minerals, making it something of a superfood.
 Since I grow at least two kinds of kale every winter, I am constantly looking for new and different ways to prepare these greens, and I know a lot of people with CSA boxes who have the same dilemma.

 This simple sauce is easy to make and tastes great on everything: Serve it as a dip with veggie sticks and chips, eat it with tortilla espanola, put it on grilled fish, spread it on bruschetta, or use it as an all-purpose sauce for pasta, pizza, couscous, quinoa, and more!
-It also meets a number of different dietary needs, if you are having guests with special requirements.
+It also meets a number of different dietary needs if you are having guests over with special dietary requirements.
 It is completely raw and vegan, making it perfect for parties and potluck dishes.

 What If I Don't Like Kale?

 You can still try this recipe.
 Just trim out the stems and blanch your greens before you use them.
 This will remove much of the bitterness associated with the vegetable, making it more friendly for children or other picky eaters.
 Your sauce will no longer technically be "raw," which makes it less suitable for some diets, but if you're not on a strict raw food regimen and that's the way you prefer it, who cares?

 Blanching will also help preserve the bright green color of the pesto if you are not planning on using it up the first day.
 Personally, I enjoy the flavor of fresh greens as they are, so I do not usually bother blanching, and as someone with a bit of a militant streak in terms of food waste, I never remove the stems, either.
 It's completely up to you!

 - 1 large bunch kale, any kind (blanched, if you aren't a die-hard kale fan)

 - 2 lemons, zest and juice

 - 1/4 to 1/2 tsp ground red pepper, hot paprika or cayenne